WalletWasabi/WasabiDoc/docs/using-wasabi/PasswordBestPractices.md

 Including special characters in the same password: `jW0DNro$qF` raises (C) to 95, resulting in 95^10 possibilities = 59,900,000,000,000,000,000 (59.9 quintillion).

 - For a passphrase chosen randomly from a list of words, the total number of possible outcomes given a specific number of words (N) and wordlist size (S) is: S raised to the power of N, or S^N.<br>
-Example: The EFF diceware wordlist contains 7776 words.
+Example: The EFF Diceware list contains 7776 words.
 Randomly selecting 5 words from the list results in 7776^5 possible passphrases = 28,400,000,000,000,000,000 (28.4 quintillion).

 Just knowing how to do these basic calculations allows you to compare the strength of different randomly-generated passwords or phrases.